Practical Tips on How to Overcome Masturbation Addiction

-Do you feel like you masturbate too much?
-Do you want to know how to stop masturbation?
-Over 50% of men look at porn regularly and this almost inevitably leads to masturbation.
-Over 60% of men and 40% of women reported having masturbated in the past month.
-Porn addiction and masturbation go hand in hand and they have become a serious issue that millions of people all around the world across all ages and both sexes suffer from.
-A lot of people are addicted to masturbation and they are constantly wondering how they can stop this habit as they often hate themselves after the deed is done.
+If patients feel like they masturbate too much and do not know how to stop masturbation, here is a way put.
+Porn addiction and masturbation go hand in hand, and they have become a serious issue that millions of people all around the world across all ages and both sexes suffer from.
+A lot of people are addicted to masturbation, and they are constantly wondering how they can stop this habit as they often hate themselves after the deed is done.

 The urge to masturbate is a natural one especially in adolescence as it signifies interest in sex before embarking on adult sexual relationships.
 Masturbation is a shortcut to get the natural gratification that comes with reproduction.
 But when it becomes an obsession or a reason for constant self-loathing, then perhaps it is time to cut down on this self-service.
 There are so many negative effects of masturbation and amongst them are:

 How to stop a masturbation addiction?

 One can stop masturbation addiction in a few ways:

 - Stop punishing oneself and don’t be despondent